WHO WE ARE

 We take this definition of a workshop to heart when we create the trips we offer.
 Our workshops are designed to help you improve your wildlife photography and we begin things a little differently for this reason.

-One of the things that makes the workshops we lead a little different, is that we begin each trip with a full day classroom session.
+One of the things that makes our workshops a little different is that we begin each trip with a full-day classroom session.
 Let’s face it, being in the field on these trips comes with a lot of sensory overload.
 When you’re laying on the bank of a river in Alaska with a huge brown bear charging through the water, spray suspended all around, and coming directly at your lens, nothing else exists in the world in that moment except the bear.
 You don’t hear the suggestions about autofocus settings, the warning about a distracting element in the background that could potentially ruin your photograph, or how you need to adjust your composition as the situation is changing rapidly and in real time.
 In that moment, all you know is that this is a once in a lifetime opportunity and it’s happening fast.

-Our goal is to braid together the art and science of wildlife photography, to bring photographers to extraordinary destinations with small groups of like-minded people, to teach them about the wildlife and natural world, and help them become better wildlife photographers in the process, while have experiences they will remember the rest of their lives.
+We braid together the art and science of wildlife photography, bringing small groups of like-minded photographers to extraordinary destinations, teaching them about wildlife and natural world, and helping them become better wildlife photographers in the process— all while having experiences they will remember the rest of their lives.